copsTvFan/cops-episode-guide/guide.md

 "Face the Music"

 - Officers glove up when they apprehend a skittish suspect with a serious skin condition.
+TODO: Add other officers.
-- A father-to-be quickly learns that running only makes things worse.
+- TODO.
+A father-to-be quickly learns that running only makes things worse.
-- An aspiring rapper treats officers to a song after he ends up in cuffs.
+- TODO.
+An aspiring rapper treats officers to a song after he ends up in cuffs.

 ### S30E21